AriFordsham/GHCWiki/type-functions-solving.md

 ### SkolemOccurs

 The Note \[skolemOccurs loop\] in the old code explains that equalities of the form `x ~ t` (where `x` is a flexible type variable) may not be used as rewrite rules, but only be solved by applying Rule Unify.
 As Unify carefully avoids cycles, this prevents the use of equalities introduced by the Rule SkolemOccurs as rewrite rules.
 For this to work, SkolemOccurs also had to apply to equalities of the form `a ~ t[[a]]`.
-This was a somewhat intricate set up that's being simplified in the new algorithm.
+This was a somewhat intricate set up that we seek to simplify here.
 Whether equalities of the form `x ~ t` are used as rewrite rules or solved by Unify doesn't matter anymore.
 Instead, we disallow recursive equalities after normalisation completely (both locals and wanteds).
 This is possible as right-hand sides are free of synonym families.

-To see how the new algorithm handles the type of equalities that required SkolemOccurs in the ICFP'08 algorithm, consider the following notorious example:
+To look at this in more detail, let's consider the following notorious example:

 ```wiki
 E_t: forall x.
 F [x] ~ [F x]
 [F v] ~ v  ||-  [F v] ~ v
 ```

-Derivation with rules in the new-single report:
+**New-single**: The following derivation shows how the algorithm in new-single fails to terminate for this example.

 ```wiki
 [F v] ~ v  ||-  [F v] ~ v